 This module allows for the creation of tear faults and other complex geologic structures.
-Used in conjunction with surf\cut it makes it possible to easily model extremely complex deformations.
+Used in conjunction with distance to surface it makes it possible to easily model extremely complex deformations.

 - Input Field [Field] Accepts a volumetric field - Input Surface [Field] Accepts a 2D surface grid with elevation nodal data.
-This type of grid is created by krig\3d\geology and raster\to\geology.
+This type of grid is created by gridding and horizons and import raster as horizon.